bija510/playwright-maven-java/README.md

 # playwright-maven-java

+## Introduction:
-##Introduction:- This source code will provide this following features.
+This source code will provide this following features.
 1. Demo for all the feature of playwright.
 2. playwright **Base class** with before & after method.
 3. **config.properties** file for Environment variable. from where we can do any browser execution like chrome, msedge, chromium, firefox, webkit.